Embracing Off-the-Grid Samples: Numerical Experiments

 \emph{Complex exponential signal model:} We consider bandlimited complex exponentials with random harmonic frequencies.
 With bandwidth $\omega = \frac{N-1}{2} = 1007$, and sparsity level $s = 50$ we generate $\vec{\omega}\in\mathbb{Z}^s$ by choosing $s$ frequencies uniformly at random from $\{-\omega,-\omega+1,\cdots,\omega\}$ and let

 We use the DFT as a sparsifying transform $\Psi = \mathcal{F}$ so that $g = \Psi^{*} f = \Psi^{-1} f$ is a $50$-sparse vector.
-This transform is implemented as a Spot operator which utilizes MATLAB's fft function.
+This transform is implemented using MATLAB's fft function.
 The frequency vector, $\vec{\omega}$, is generated randomly for each independent set of experiments.
-Note that in this case we have optimal DFT-incoherence parameter $\gamma = 1$ (see Section \ref{SignalModelDiscussion}).\\
+Note that in this case we have optimal DFT-incoherence parameter $\gamma = 1$ (see Section \ref{SignalModelDiscussion}).

 \emph{Gaussian signal model:} We consider a non-bandlimited signal consisting of sums of Gaussian functions.
 This signal model is defined as